The hole smells like pure despair — a mix of stale sweat, piss, and fear. It’s pitch black inside the room. He keeps it dark on purpose.

 “It had to be Brandt.”

 “You can think whatever you want,” he mutters.
-“But on this I acted alone.”
+“But I acted alone.”

 I stare at the engineer, whose face is unreadable.
 It doesn’t help that one of his eyes is practically swollen shut.
-It makes it more difficult to detect any changes in his expression.
+It makes it more difficult to detect any changes in his expression as I speak.

 Shaking my head, I take the case from the third bot and open it in my lap.
-It’s the sort of case you might store power tools in, except that it’s filled with syringes.
+It’s the sort of case you might store power tools in, except it contains syringes.
+They are all filled with an amber liquid.
 I pull one out and hold it up to the light.
-It’s filled with yellowish liquid.
-There’s no name on the syringe — just a serial number and a dosage.

 “Do you know what this is?”
-I ask, holding it before him.
+I ask.

 Farnam’s one good eye follows the syringe, but his expression doesn’t change.

 The engineer’s throat bobs.
-Sweat is beginning to dot his brow.
+Sweat is beginning to bead up on his brow.
 I wish he’d just tell me what I need to know, but men like Farnam don’t give up their friends.

 Farnam mumbles something indiscernible, and I lean forward in my seat.

 His head tilts up.
 His one good eye is filled with rage, and he’s glaring at me with naked loathing.
-His jowls flare up, and I feel a warm smack as he spits in my face.
+He lifts his jowls, and I feel a warm smack on my upper lip.
+Farnam just spit in my face.

-I lean back, wiping my upper lip.
+I lean back, wiping my mouth.
 It’s not the first time that’s happened.

-“This is your last chance,” I say, pulling the cap off the syringe and letting it clatter to the floor.
+“This is your last chance,” I say, pulling the cap off the syringe and letting it fall to the floor.

-He continues to scowl and smashes his lips together, as if he’s afraid that his secrets might escape.
+He continues to scowl and smashes his lips, as if he’s afraid his secrets might escape.

 “Fine,” I say, standing up and kicking my chair out of the way.
 “Get him down.”

-On my order, the humanoids seize Farnam by the shoulders and tug his torso down until his nose kisses his knees.
-One of them grabs a handful of his hair and forces his head down farther.
+On my order, the humanoids seize Farnam by the shoulders and shove his torso down onto his legs.
+One of them grabs a fistful of hair and forces his head between his knees.

 “Brace yourself,” I say, tapping the syringe.
 “This is going to hurt.”

-I step behind Farnam’s chair and see the raised bump of pale skin where his cervical spine begins.
+I step behind Farnam’s chair and see the raised bump of skin where his spine begins.
 “Anything you want to tell me?”

-Farnam doesn’t say a word.
-The back of his neck is slick with sweat, and he is trembling with fear.
+Farnam doesn’t speak.
+The back of his neck is glistening with sweat, and he is trembling all over with fear.

 I stick the needle between the vertebrae and watch the fluid disappear.
-The bots release him and he slams back in his chair, trembling from head to foot.
+The bots release him and he slams back, trembling from head to foot.
 They bind his arms behind the chair so he doesn’t scratch his own eyes out.

 The pain alone isn’t what causes that.
 It’s a sign of an accelerating heart rate.
-Pain causes fear, which quickly morphs into panic.
-It activates our fight-or-flight response.
-If I dosed him again, it would intensify the sensation.
-But eventually he’d go into cardiac arrest.
+Pain causes fear, which morphs into panic.
+It activates a fight-or-flight response.
+If I dosed him again, it would intensify.
+Eventually he’d go into cardiac arrest.

-Nobody can fight this much pain for long.
+Nobody can fight this much pain.
 Soon he’ll be desperate to escape.

 “Make it stop,” he whispers, his eyes bulging in fear.
 “Please — don’t — do this.”

-“Just tell me what I need to know, and this will all be over.”
+“Tell me what I need to know, and this can all be over.”

 There is no way to counteract the formula.
-He’ll just have to wait for it to run its course.
+It just has to run its course.

 His bottom lip trembles, and he closes his eyes.
 His whole body begins to convulse.